Untanky/interview_questions/README.md

 #### Tree-shaking

+- What is understood under the term tree-shaking?
+- Why would you want to tree-shake?

 #### Code splitting

+- How does code splitting benefit a modern web application?

+#### Hydration

+- What is hydration in the context of server-side rendering/static side generation?

 ### Backend

 - What is an API?
 What is the purpose of it?
 - What is REST?
 - What is GraphQL?
+- What is RPC (tRPC, gRPC)?
 - What are the differences between REST and GraphQL?

 ## Practical Questions